crlucero/StoreFinder.Solution/README.md

 2. From the command line, navigate to StoreFinder.Solution or Click this Link {https://github.com/kwolfenb/Store-Finder.git}
 3. From the command line, enter _dotnet restore_ to install necessary packages
+4. Import the Weed.Sql database using PhpMyAdmin
+5. In the Model file "scraper.cs" on line 20 is a filepath referencing the chromedriver.exe file (included).
+Update this filepath to match the location where you downloaded this repository.
+6. The ChromeDriver included in this repository is for Mac.
+If you are on a Windows machine download a new copy of the ChromeDriver here: http://chromedriver.chromium.org/downloads.
-4. From the command line, enter _dotnet build_
+6. From the command line, enter _dotnet build_
-5. From the command line, enter _dotnet run_
+7. From the command line, enter _dotnet run_
-6. In the Chrome browser, navigate to localhost:5000
+8. In the Chrome browser, navigate to localhost:5000
-7. When done using the program, enter _Ctrl + C_ in the command line to exit
+9. When done using the program, enter _Ctrl + C_ in the command line to exit

 ## Known Bugs
 * Scraper can crash due to unpredictable xpath variations.